-\prod{mark}^{N} THE LAST ISSUE,1 I presented an introduction to the Primel metrology (brand mark \bigcirc), a coherent, dozenal-metric, day/gravity/water-based system of measurement which I have been developing for a number of years.
+I^N THE LAST ISSUE,1 I introduced the Primel metrology (brand mark ., pronounced "prime"), a coherent, dozenal-metric, day/gravity/water-based system of measurement which I have been developing for a number of years.
 I covered the basic units of mechanics and thermodynamics.
 I also introduced the concepts of "quantitel" unit names, metrology brand prefixes, and "colloquial" unit names.